SunkiLin/RCD/README.md

-# RCD: Feature Reaggregate and Logits Collaboration Distillation
+# RCD: Feature Reaggregate and Logits Correction Distillation
-the offical implement of “DISTILL VIT2CNN: LEAPING ARCHITECTURE GAP VIA AUXILIARY TEACHER” in ICASSP2024
+the offical implement of “DISTILL VISION TRANSFORMERS TO CNNS VIA TEACHER COLLABORATION” in ICASSP2024